kumi-minh-nguyen/nginx-adc-hol-2024/part3/task_05/readme.txt

 kubectl apply -f jwt-policy.yaml kubectl apply -f VirtualServer.yaml

-# When testing in Firefox browser, toggle the “Authorization” header off/disabled,
+# Switch to the Jumphost Firefox to test, toggle the “Authorization” header off/disabled,
 # and you will be rejected with a “401 Authorization Required” HTTP error message.